Srinika-QA/testguide/SSS-Lab guides/SSS 2.md

 1. Any sentence starts with space or Tab key shows as code block

-    Example for code block using space or Tab key
+         Example for code block using space or Tab key//

-2. Code block using Backticks
+3. Code block using Backticks

 ```
 public class PrimeExample{